phueb/BabyBERTa/README.md

 ## History

-- 2020 (Spring): The BabyBERT project grew out of the BabySRL project led by Cynthia Fisher, Dan Roth, Michael Connor and Yael Gertner, whose published work is available [here](https://www.aclweb.org/anthology/W08-2111/).
+- 2020 (Spring): The BabyBERTa project grew out of the BabySRL project led by Cynthia Fisher, Dan Roth, Michael Connor and Yael Gertner, whose published work is available [here](https://www.aclweb.org/anthology/W08-2111/).
 Having found little benefit for joint SRL and MLM training of a custom (smaller in size) version of BERT, a new line of research into BERT's acquisition of syntactic knowledge began.